 A good rule of thumb that I use on my teams is:

-Second, writing small tests reduces flakiness because it decreases the amount of possible breaking points in that test.
+Second, writing atomic tests reduces flakiness because it decreases the number of possible breaking points in that test.
 Flakiness is less of a problem with unit or integration tests.
 But it is a large problem with acceptance UI automation.

 Here’s an example:

 - Assert that each section on the page exists

 For UI automation, every single step is a chance for something to go wrong…